Nativas Landscape

 by Christian Aguilar Murrieta

-2025
+May 2025

 This project explores human perspectives on urban wildlife, as well as existing efforts to integrate nature into the city.
 Interviews were conducted with local leaders and influencers who work with and for nature in the built environment.
 In each interview, they had the opportunity to discuss their work and their thoughts on the future of Tucson.
-Each interviewee was assigned a geographic area within Tucson, mapping their work and area of influence and highlighting design solutions to connect people with nature.
+Each interviewee was assigned to a geographic area within Tucson, mapping their work and area of influence and highlighting design solutions to connect people with nature.
 The goal of this project is to inspire people to integrate nature into their lives as urban dwellers, as well as to learn about the work the interviewees are doing and join these efforts in their own capacity.

 PART 1: The Beginning at Tumamoc Hill with Robert Villa